 To restore a failed security appliance to an unfailed state, use the failover reset command in privileged EXEC mode.

 failover reset [group group_id]

-group (Optional) Specifies a failover group. group_id Failover group number.
+group (Optional) Specifies a failover group.
+The group keyword applies to Active/Active failover only. group_id Failover group number.

 The following table shows the modes in which you can enter the command: